jengo/django/README.md

 This is a set of tools to create a boiler plate django project and app using Docker containers.
 This will also create all the required files to setup the containers for your project.
 This includes a database container, MySQL and PostgreSQL (future).
 This is a total rewrite of my previous version that didn't use Docker compose.

-## How to use (This is still being solidified)
+## How to use

+### Step 1 (optional)
-First, set a name for your project the default is jengo_django.
-You can skip this step if you just quickly want to see the output that this script generates.
+The first step can be skipped if you are just quickly testing this script and want to see what it generates.

+Database options are either mysql (default) or postgres.

 ```
 export PROJECT=myproject
+export DATABASE_TYPE=mysql
 ```

-Next run
+### Step 2

 ```
 make